 A photograph has the power to transform the familiar into the unfamiliar, and to make the ordinary extraordinary.
 Since its invention, photography has changed the way we see the world by inviting us to interpret reality in our own way.
 Its creative capacity to blur fact with fiction is the focus of 'Known and Strange: Photographs from the Collection' .

-The display showcases over 50 recent contemporary acquisitions for the V&A's permanent collection, created by internationally well-known names and emerging talents, including Paul Graham, Susan Meiselas, Maurizio Anzeri, Pierre Cordier, Klea McKenna, Donna Ruff and James Welling.
+The display showcases over 50 recent contemporary acquisitions for the V&A's permanent collection, created by internationally well-known names and emerging talents, including Paul Graham, Susan Meiselas, Maurizio Anzeri, Tom Lovelace, Pierre Cordier, Klea McKenna, Donna Ruff and James Welling.
 These artists have expanded the ever-changing field of photography, both through stylistic experimentation and intellectual inquiry.
 Individually and collectively, their work represents some of today's most compelling achievements in contemporary photography.

 The display highlights the diversity of a medium that, through its malleability, enables many different perspectives to be captured.
 As viewers, we can challenge everyday assumptions, be reminded of the world's wonders and, perhaps poignantly, become aware that we might not be able to witness everything we want to during our own comparatively fleeting lives.
 The title Known and Strange, originally a line from the poem 'Postscript' by Seamus Heaney, is borrowed from a series of photographs by Andy Sewell.
 It captures the sentiment of the full collection of works on display.

 Known and Strange Things Pass by Andy Sewell